Deliciously Tender Beef Tataki: A Must-Try Recipe!

 Beef Carpaccio

-If you enjoy raw preparations, try thinly sliced beef carpaccio with a drizzle of olive oil, lemon juice, and shaved parmesan for a sophisticated appetizer.
+If you’re into raw dishes, thinly sliced beef carpaccio with olive oil, lemon, and parmesan can be a real treat.

 Asian Noodle Salad